topic 1.2: systems

 - List two examples of outputs

 In environmental systems and societies, flows within system diagrams represent the dynamic processes through which energy or matter moves from one storage to another.
-These flows are crucial for understanding how systems operate and are classified into two main types:
+These flows are crucial for understanding how systems operate and are classified into two main types, transfers and transformations

 Transfers: